lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 in means in the aggregate could be due to one or a few outlier states driving the results.

-To address these two criticisms, I run Welch's t-tests for each metric for all ten states (giving a total of 40 t-tests), testing the hypotheses that the average spatial diversity of a top plan under each compactness metric is significantly different from the average spatial diversity of all plans.
-The full list of t-tests is available in Appendix A. Once again, human compactness performs the best.
+To address these two criticisms, I run Welch's t-test---testing the hypotheses that the average spatial diversity of a top plan under each compactness metric is significantly different from the average spatial diversity of all plans---for all ten states (giving a total of 40 t-tests), The full list of t-tests is available in Appendix A. Once again, human compactness performs the best.
 The top plans under the Reock metric have statistically significant negative differences in spatial diversity means in 3 out of 10 states.
 Polsby-Popper and Convex Hull do a little better with 4 out of 10 states.
 Human compactness outperforms with a total of seven states.
 If we look at *meaningful* differences---not just statistically significant ones (instances where the mean is lower by more than 5% of the total variance)---then human compactness outperforms by a wide margin.
 Human compactness has a statistically significant and meaningfully lower spatial diversity in six of the states.
 Reock does in two states, and Convex Hull and Polsby-Popper only in one.
 Finally, in two cases (both under the human compactness metric), the difference is so meaningful that it makes up 25% and 35% of the total variance.
 Concretely, the spatial diversity of all 10,000 New Hampshire plans lie within a range of 0.03.
 The top 1,000 plans under human compactness have a spatial diversity that is 0.01 lower than the mean --- a very meaningful effect that spans one-third of the total range.
 Far from being a small effect, it seems that the choice of compactness metric to optimise over can have significant impacts.

 What do the difference in means actually imply in terms of proposed plans?
 Table \ref{table:top_plans_sd_percentile} shows what percentile the top 10